Geocodio/docs/source/index.html.md

 Parameter | Description
 --------- | -----------
-q | The query (i.e. latitude/longitude pair) to geocode
+`q`       | The query (i.e. latitude/longitude pair) to geocode.
+The coordinate pair should be comma-separated `api_key` | Your Geocodio API key
-api_key | Your Geocodio API key
+`limit`   | Optional parameter.
+The maximum number of results to return.
+The default is no limit.

 ## Batch reverse geocoding